MattPickard/Project_Portfolio/Turbofan Engine Prognostics Project/README.md

 ## Introduction
 <a name="introduction"></a>

 For this project, I built machine learning models to predict airplane engine RUL (Remaining Useful Life) and health status.
 These predictions are valuable as they enable proactive maintenance scheduling, reducing unexpected downtime and maintenance costs.
 By monitoring engine health, companies can enhance safety and improve overall fleet reliability, leading to increased customer satisfaction and operational efficiency.
 I trained these models on run-to-failure datasets published by NASA.
 Run-to-failure datasets are useful for studying the degradation processes of mechanical systems and building models that can help perform prognostics and diagnostics.
-The models' raw predictions are based on 30 seconds of sensor data, with a running weighted average applied to the raw predictions to provide more accurate and robust final predictions.
+The models' raw predictions are based on 30 seconds of sensor data, then a running weighted average is applied to provide more accurate and robust final predictions.

 For this project, RUL refers to the number of flight cycles remaining before complete failure, posing a regression prediction task.
 Health status is a binary classification task, predicting whether the engine is within a normal or abnormal degradation state.
 This is in reference to NASA's observation that all engines experience two phases of degradation, a phase of normal degradation followed by a phase of abnormal degradation before failure.